TheresaLui/SelfHelpContent_v2/articles/partnercenter/marketplace-leadmanagement-general-questions.md

 You can create an Azure table to store leads and then export the data to your CRM system or you can use Microsoft Flow to send an email when a lead is generated.

 3. I have received an email that a customer is interested in my offer but I don't have their contact information.
-The customer's contac information can be found in the lead destination configured for the offer (Dynamics, Salesforce, Azure table, etc.).
+The customer's contact information can be found in the lead destination configured for the offer (Dynamics, Salesforce, Azure table, etc.).
 If you don't know the configured lead destination, reach out to someone in your company that may know.

 4. I am not able to filter marketplace leads based on my CRM's country codes.
 Country field values for marketplace leads are open ended and are not provided via country codes.
 The customer can provide any value for this field.
 Please look at other ways to achieve your desired outcome.